Dear Dr. Thompson,

 If you live in a smaller town or rural area, vet fees will likely be quite a bit less.
 If your dog needs to see a specialist for MRI and surgery, the cost will be $5,000 and up depending on the complexity of the case.

 How To Treat Mild Pain at Home

-I’m happy to say the vast majority of dogs I see who are yelping in pain randomly are in the mild to moderate category.
+I’m happy to say the vast majority of dogs I see yelping in pain randomly are in the mild to moderate category.
 Most dogs recover from the worst of the symptoms in a matter of days, sometimes a bit longer.
-It’s pretty unusual to have to send a dog to the veterinary neurologist for surgery.
+It’s pretty unusual to have to send a dog to a veterinary neurologist for surgery.

 - STRICT REST IS THE MOST IMPORTANT THING!
 I wrote that in all caps to show how important rest truly is.

 When I say strict rest, I mean no running, no jumping, no stair-climbing, no ball-chasing, no tug-of-war, no roughhousing with people or other pets.